Most married couples don’t just wake up one day and decide to get a divorce.

 Don’t ask, “Should I get a divorce?”
 Instead, ask yourself what you can do to help your marriage last.
 This list represents simple acts that can turn around a marriage in trouble.
 The goal is to recognize the signs of divorce before it’s too late.
 However, if you keep your eyes open and look for the warning signs, you can squash the problems and save your marriage in the end.

 If you are the end of your marriage and truly are seeking a divorce, we recommend these tips for preparing for divorce.
-Additionally, these helpful tips for coping with the divorce process.
 Divorce is quite an emotional process.
 It’s also wise to hire a trusted divorce attorney who will walk you through the process and represent your interest as you close this chapter in your life.